SauravBrahma/GameSearch/README.md

 You have pails each can have 16, 9, 7 liter.
 Now 16L pail is filled with water.
 You have to divide these into 8L and 8L respectively.
+And you know minimum number of steps are 15.
 But you can't throw water away, and fill up again.
 (This is not "Die Hard: With a Vengeance"!)
 The picture below is the answer.

 ### Answer image